TolikPylypchuk/SharpHook/docs/articles/hooks.md

 The `HookEnabled` event is raised once when the `Run` or `RunAsync` method is called.
 The `HookDisabled` event is raised once when the `Dispose` method is called.

-Hook events are of type `HookEvent` or a derived type which contains more info.
+Hook events are of type `HookEventArgs` or a derived type which contains more info.
 It's possible to suppress event propagation by setting the `SuppressEvent` property to `true` inside the event handler.
 This must be done synchronously and is only supported on Windows and macOS.
+You can check the event time and whether the event is real or simulated with the `EventTime` and `IsEventSimulated` properties respectively.

 > [!IMPORTANT]
-> Always use one instance of `IGlobalHook` at a time in the entire application since they all must use
+> Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static
-> the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.
+> method to set the hook callback for libuiohook, so there may only be one callback at a time.
+Running a global hook
+> when another global hook is already running will corrupt the internal global state of libuiohook.

+You can create a keyboard-only or a mouse-only hook by passing a `GlobalHookType` to the hook's constructor.
+This makes a difference only on Windows where there are two different global hooks - a keyboard hook and a mouse hook.
+On macOS and Linux there is one hook for all events, and this simply enables filtering keyboard or mouse events out on these OSes.

 ## The Default Implementations